Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The release build is finalized, ensuring all components are polished and ready for the official launch.
 This includes thorough testing and incorporation of all feedback received from testers, enhancing game stability and providing an optimal player experience for the official launch.

 Make sure to check back regularly for updates, announcements, and overall development progress!
+The next phase will involve a post-launch evaluation based on player feedback.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.